-Consider Approval of Revisions to Policies - 8000 Series
+Discuss Proposed Policy Revisions - 8000 Series

-Facts:
+Facts/Discussion:

 - 1. The MTSBA Policy Services team has monitored recent regulatory changes affecting school districts from the Department of Public Health and Human Services and Department of Environmental Quality and has prepared necessary updates to the MTSBA Model Policy manual.
 This edition of MTSBA Policy Notes provides updates to the MTSBA Master Policy Manual, as explained below, and addresses the most timely updates needed to ensure compliance with the new expectations through an accessible policy format. - 2.
-Additional policy revisions were developed by the Montana School Boards' Association based on legislation that affects the operations of public schools.
-Many bills took effect on July 1, 2021; however, some bills were effective immediately upon passage and approval.
+Additional policy revisions were developed by the Montana School Boards' Association based on pieces of legislation that affect the operations of public schools.
+Many bills took effect on July 1, 2021.
+However, some bills were effective immediately upon passage and approval.
 This means the newly amended or created statutes governed school districts as soon as the Governor signed them into law. - 3.
-First reading of the proposed policy revisions took place on September 13, 2021.
-Trustees provided several suggestions and significant input at that meeting.
-Based on that feedback and further discussions, administration recommends including MTSBA recommended policies to create a centralized repository for our requirements.
-However, many of the proposed policy revisions have been streamlined to simply acknowledge and cite the regulations and provide the opportunity for related procedures--but not copy verbiage from law.
-New additions after the September 13 meeting are highlighted in yellow.
+The policy revisions will appear on the September 27, 2021 Consent Agenda for final consideration and approval.